endless-sky/endless-sky/CONTRIBUTING.md

 * **art**: A request for anything related to the addition or modification of images, sprites, and graphics.
 * **sound**: Everything to do with sound
-* **text - short**: Content that contains short blocks of text such as jobs, small missions, descriptions, etc.